Translate this Page

 Up until now we have only experienced a slow connection one time.
 After inquiring at the helpdesk we were informed that the slow connection was caused by maintenance and backbone trouble in the Java-Singapore connection.

 So far we are very pleased with Speedy.
 Also the service from both Telkomsel and the modem-vendor is excellent.
 Both times that we encountered difficulties the helpdesk was most helpful.

 Modem vendor CV.
 Istidata Dps Jl.
 Teuku Umar 8/B2

-Feedback from another user - November 2011: I live in Bali and my internet connection is quite OK (2Mbs/512kbs) using Telkom Speedy.
-Speedy has several available options here. .
+Feedback from another Speedy user: I live in Bali and my internet connection is quite OK (2Mbs/512kbs) using Telkom Speedy.
+Speedy has several available options here.

 Wireless services connect users to the Internet utilizing wavelan, laser link and microwave.
 Microwave transmission uses high-frequency radio waves that travel through the air.
 Because they cannot bend with the curvature of the earth, they can only be transmitted over short sitances.
 Microwave is ideal for data transmissions between buildings, and can also be relayed through means of dishes or antennas.

 Your ISP or computer service provider may be able to assist you in looking at the various wireless options and help you to source the necessary equipment.
 Infra-red links is a preferred method because it does not require any frequency license and is less prone to interference from adjacent links.

 Many service providers are now featuring a DSL and wireless connectivity modem with a USB modem.
 This modem is perfect for laptop/notebook users and allows them to be connected whereever they go.
 Be aware that some companies offer better coverage than others and you should inquire as to the range of the modem prior to purchase to make sure you will not be disappointed in the speed and the areas that you can use the service.